metio/terraform-provider-k8s/docs/data-sources/flows_netobserv_io_flow_collector_v1alpha1_manifest.md

 Optional:

 - `selector` (Attributes) selector is the string-encoded form of a standard kubernetes label selector for the given metric When set, it is passed as an additional parameter to the metrics server for more specific metrics scoping.
-When unset, just the metricName will be used to gather metrics. (see [below for nested schema](#nestedatt--spec--processor--kafka_consumer_autoscaler--status--object--target--selector))
+When unset, just the metricName will be used to gather metrics. (see [below for nested schema](#nestedatt--spec--processor--kafka_consumer_autoscaler--metrics--object--metric--selector))

-<a id="nestedatt--spec--processor--kafka_consumer_autoscaler--status--object--target--selector"></a>
+<a id="nestedatt--spec--processor--kafka_consumer_autoscaler--metrics--object--metric--selector"></a>
-### Nested Schema for `spec.processor.kafka_consumer_autoscaler.status.object.target.selector`
+### Nested Schema for `spec.processor.kafka_consumer_autoscaler.metrics.object.metric.selector`

 Optional:

 - `match_expressions` (Attributes List) matchExpressions is a list of label selector requirements.
-The requirements are ANDed. (see [below for nested schema](#nestedatt--spec--processor--kafka_consumer_autoscaler--status--object--target--selector--match_expressions))
+The requirements are ANDed. (see [below for nested schema](#nestedatt--spec--processor--kafka_consumer_autoscaler--metrics--object--metric--selector--match_expressions))
 - `match_labels` (Map of String) matchLabels is a map of {key,value} pairs.
 A single {key,value} in the matchLabels map is equivalent to an element of matchExpressions, whose key field is 'key', the operator is 'In', and the values array contains only 'value'.
 The requirements are ANDed.

-<a id="nestedatt--spec--processor--kafka_consumer_autoscaler--status--object--target--selector--match_expressions"></a>
+<a id="nestedatt--spec--processor--kafka_consumer_autoscaler--metrics--object--metric--selector--match_expressions"></a>
-### Nested Schema for `spec.processor.kafka_consumer_autoscaler.status.object.target.selector.match_expressions`
+### Nested Schema for `spec.processor.kafka_consumer_autoscaler.metrics.object.metric.selector.match_expressions`

 Required: